-For purposes of this "Description of the Notes," the following definitions are applicable:
+For purposes of this "Description of the Notes," the following definitions are applicable: Vesting

-"Attributable Debt" means, as to any particular lease under which any person is at the time liable for a term of more than 12 months, at any date as of which the amount thereof is to be determined, the total net amount of rent required to be paid by such person under such lease during the remaining term thereof (excluding any subsequent renewal or other extension options held by the lessee), discounted from the respective due dates thereof to such date at the rate of 15% per annum, compounded monthly.
-The net amount of rent required to be paid under any such lease for any such period shall be the aggregate amount of the rent payable by the lessee with respect to such period after excluding amounts required to be paid on account of maintenance and repairs, services, insurance, taxes, assessments, water rates and similar charges and contingent rents (such as those based on sales).
-In the case of any lease which is terminable by the lessee upon the payment of a penalty in an amount which is less than the total discounted net amount of rent required to be paid from the later of the first date upon which such lease may be so terminated or the date of the determination of such net amount of rent, as the case may be, such net amount shall also include the amount of such penalty, but no rent shall be considered as required to be paid under such lease subsequent to the first date upon which it may be so terminated.
+"Attributable Debt" means, as to any particular lease under which any person is at the time liable for a term of more than 12 months, at any date as of RSU Awards will vest in accordance with the schedule set forth in the Award Agreement, subject to the Participant's continued employment or service with the Corporation or Service Recipient through each applicable vesting date.
+Any unvested RSUs will be forfeited in the event of Termination of Service prior to the applicable vesting date, except in certain earlier terminations involving Involuntary Termination, Disability, Change-in-Control Termination, or Death (see "Termination of Service" below).
+The net amount of rent required to be paid under any such lease for any such period shall be the aggregate amount of the rent payable by the lessee with respect to such period after excluding amounts required to be paid on account of

+RSUs may also be forfeited and value realized from previously vested RSUs may be recouped by the Corporation under certain circumstances (see "Forfeiture of Award and Repayment of Realized Gains" below). payable by the lessee upon the payment of a penalty in an amount which is less than the total discounted net amount of rent required to be paid from the later of the first date upon which such lease may be so terminated or the date of the determination of No Shareowner Rights sent, as the case may be, such net amount shall also include the amount of such penalty, but no rent shall be considered as

-"Business Day" means each Monday, Tuesday, Wednesday, Thursday and Friday that is not a day on which banking institutions or trust companies in the City of New York or the City of London, or the relevant Place of Payment, are authorized or required by law, regulation or executive order to close, and that is a day on which the Trans-European Automated Real-time Gross Settlement Express Transfer System (the TARGET2 system), or any successor thereto, operates.
+Required to be paid under such lease subsequent to the first date upon which it may be so terminated.
+An RSU is the right to receive a share of Common Stock in the future (or a cash payment equal to the Fair Market Value), subject to continued employment or service and certain other conditions.
+The holder of an RSU has no voting or other rights accorded to owners of Common Stock, unless and until RSUs are converted into shares of Common Stock.
+London, or the relevant Place of Payment, are authorized or required by law, regulation or executive order to close, and that is a day on which the Trans-European Automated Real-time Gross Settlement Express Transfer System (the TARGET2 system), or any successor or replacement thereto, operates.